-Congress should adopt a set of flexible but clear universal standards to encourage the production and deployment of autonomous vehicles, including for commercial purposes.
-In addition, federal policymakers and members of Congress should work with the Army and Department of Defense to leverage Fort Knox as an area to test, research, and develop autonomous vehicles in Greater Louisville, which is already a key location for logistics and manufacturing.
-This would solidify our region as an emerging technology sector and cultivate partnerships between Greater Louisville and federal defense efforts.
+Congress should adopt a set of flexible but clear universal standards to accelerate the safe development, production, and deployment of autonomous vehicles, including for commercial purposes.
+In addition, federal policymakers and members of Congress should work with the Army and Department of Defense to establish Fort Knox and the Greater Louisville region as a national hub for testing, researching, and advancing autonomous vehicle technologies.
+Given Greater Louisville's strategic role in logistics and manufacturing, this initiative would not only enhance national security capabilities but also position Greater Louisville at the forefront of emerging technology innovation.
+This would solidify our region as an emerging technology sector and cultivate the private-public partnership between Greater Louisville and federal defense efforts.